Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                command line and this option is ignored.
                                If a file was specified but does not exist and should not be created the module exits.
                                Default: `false`
+      --pol, --usepolling, --UseFileChangePolling[=VALUE]
+                             Poll for file changes instead of using a file system watcher.
+                               Use this setting when the underlying file system does not support file system notifications such as in some docker container setups.
+                               Default: `false`
       --fe, --forceencryptedcredentials, --ForceCredentialEncryption[=VALUE]
                              If set to true the publisher will never write